-We estimate that the net proceeds from the sale of ordinary shares in this offering will be approximately \$\\$ million, based on an assumed initial public offering price of \$\\$ per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriters exercise their over-allotment option to purchase additional ordinary shares from us, we estimate that our net proceeds will be approximately \$\\$ million, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds from the sale of 5,333,333 ordinary shares in this offering will be approximately \$71.4 million, based on an assumed initial public offering price of \$15.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters exercise their over-allotment option to purchase additional ordinary shares from us, we estimate that our net proceeds will be approximately \$82.6 million, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

-Each \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share would increase (decrease) our net proceeds by \$ million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-Each increase (decrease) by 1,000,000 shares in the number of shares offered by us would increase (decrease) the net proceeds from this offering by \$ million, assuming the assumed initial public offering price remains the same, after deducting the estimated underwriting discounts and commissions.
+Each \$1.00 increase (decrease) in the assumed initial public offering price of \$15.00 per share would increase (decrease) our net proceeds by \$5.0 million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Each increase (decrease) by 1,000,000 shares in the number of shares offered by us would increase (decrease) the net proceeds from this offering by \$14.0 million, assuming the assumed initial public offering price remains the same, after deducting the estimated underwriting discounts and commissions.
 The information discussed above is illustrative only and will adjust based on the actual initial public offering price and other terms of this offering determined at pricing.
 Any increase or decrease in the net proceeds would not change our intended use of proceeds.

-We estimate that we will use the net proceeds from this offering, together with our cash and cash equivalents, as follows:
+We estimate that we will use the net proceeds from this offering, together with our cash, cash equivalents, short-term investments and available borrowing under our credit facility, as follows:

-- approximately \$ million to fund our Phase 3 clinical trials of oral sulopenem and sulopenem in three indications; - approximately \$ million for milestone payments to Pfizer Inc. payable upon commencement of Phase 3 clinical development for oral sulopenem and sulopenem pursuant to the exclusive license agreement we have entered into with Pfizer; - approximately \$ million to establish an Iterum-operated facility in Dublin as a second source supplier to produce oral sulopenem bilayer tablets; and - the balance for working capital and other general corporate purposes, which may include regulatory, manufacturing, clinical supply and related costs.
+- approximately \$65.0 million to fund our Phase 3 clinical trials of oral sulopenem and sulopenem in three indications; - approximately \$15.0 million for milestone payments to Pfizer Inc. payable upon commencement of Phase 3 clinical development for oral sulopenem and sulopenem pursuant to the exclusive license agreement we have entered into with Pfizer; and - the balance for working capital and other general corporate purposes, including regulatory, manufacturing, clinical supply and related costs.

-We believe the anticipated net proceeds from this offering, together with our existing cash, will enable us to complete our three planned Phase 3 clinical trials.
+We believe the anticipated net proceeds from this offering, together with our existing cash, cash equivalents, short-term investments and available borrowing under our credit facility, will enable us to complete our three planned Phase 3 clinical trials.
 However, we expect that we will require additional capital to submit our applications to regulatory agencies and to commercialize oral sulopenem and sulopenem, if we receive regulatory approval.